-Scripts you might need: UserCreation, TablesCreation
+Scripts you might need: UserCreation, TablesCreation.

 If you are using LiveSQL: LiveSQL_1